ulampinoy/nero-garden/content/pages/index.md

       type: TitleBlock
       text: Carpentry
       color: text-dark
-    subtitle: Be in good company
+    subtitle: Precise and flawless woodwork
     text: >
       **Expert craftsmanship** in construction, installation, and repair of woodwork for residential and commercial projects.
 From **precise